snotskie/ttrpg/md/index.md

 - **Dice:** For Stats, this game uses a dice array, from $d2$ to $d10$.
 This game also uses a $d6$ pool for resources called "Blessings."
 Dice "bump": $1$s are rerolled, which feels like wiping the sweat from your brow and cutting the right wire.
 A special Stat, History, is unique to each character's Backstory.
 - **Checks:** Big rolls feel earned.
 Checks range from $2$ to $20+$, with a fixed success scale.
 Low success grants "busts," and high success grants "boons."
 Easy Checks round high failure up to low success, and Hard Checks require multiple successes.
 - **Sparking:** Two equal Blessings can be spent to "Spark" a roll.
 This combines two equal Stats, and if either bumps, both bump.
 This feels like trying to hold the lasers steady when you've crossed the streams.
 - **Character Creation:** Character creation focuses on character narrative.
 Lifestyles and Ethics represent your outlook on the world and your goals.
-Apts, Specs, and Vulns represent what you're good, very good, and not good at, and they keep the rules focused on the story over just Stats.
+Apts and Specs represent what you're good, very good, and not good at, and they keep the rules focused on the story over just Stats.
 - **Endeavors:** This game has a customizable, accessible "Endeavor" system for representing scenes with prolonged tension, like combat or racing.
 Endeavors use tracks and buttons: There are no numbers, Stats, or board state to memorize.
 Everything is narrative or tangible.
 - **Access:** This game is published for free, open source, and in a digital format that follows your existing accessibility settings.
 You are welcome to redistribute (but not modify or sell) copies of this book.
 - **Community:** For community content and discussions, visit <https://github.com/snotskie/ttrpg/discussions>.